Perl-Apollo/Corinna/README.md

 ## RFC

-This is to track the RFC for the Corinna OOP proposal.
+This is to track the RFC for the Corinna MVP OOP proposal.

 * [Overview](rfc/overview.md)
 * [Grammar](rfc/grammar.md)